Summary of what I know and where to get more info…

 Minimizing Pain: Pain is known to make POTS symptoms worse, so anything that can be done to reduce or eliminate pain can help.
 I developed back pain, presumably from my new more sedentary lifestyle, so I got a physical therapist who put together a plan and met with me over the course of several weeks, and now it’s cured!
 The one thing I’ve been able to cure in all of this, and I do relish it.

-Diet: This is much more than eating “healthy.”
+Diet: This is much more than generally eating “healthy.”
 After trying an elimination diet, like the low histamine diet, patients may find they feel much better.
 And once foods are reintroduced back into the diet, it can be clear what might be setting you back.
 Interestingly, even if testing comes back negative for gluten and dairy sensitivities, some patients feel much better eliminating or cutting down gluten or dairy from their diet.
 A person may also find they are sensitive to salicylates, which can be easily suspect if generally eating fruits and vegetables has you feeling much worse.

 … Want to learn from others’ experience and get more ideas?
 Ask fellow patients on Facebook groups like my favorites: California POTSies, My Crazy Life with Mast Cell Disorder, and Mast Cell Activation Disorders Forum.